EsotericSoftware/spine-scripts/photoshop/README.md

 ## Download

-Right click [PhotoshopToSpine.jsx](https://github.com/EsotericSoftware/spine-scripts/raw/master/photoshop/PhotoshopToSpine.jsx) and choose `Save As` to save the script file.
+Right click this link: [PhotoshopToSpine.jsx](https://github.com/EsotericSoftware/spine-scripts/raw/master/photoshop/PhotoshopToSpine.jsx) (not the link above) and choose `Save Link As` to save the script file.
 Make sure the extension of the file you are saving is `.jsx`, otherwise you might be mistakenly saving the web page instead.

 To see the Spine logo on the dialog, you may optionally right click [logo.png](https://github.com/EsotericSoftware/spine-scripts/raw/master/photoshop/logo.png) and choose `Save As` to save the logo image in the same folder as the script file.